aragon/aragon.js/docs/WRAPPER.md

 Request an identity modification using the highest priority provider.
 Returns a promise which delegates resolution to the handler which listens and handles `this.identityIntents`

+### searchIdentities

+Search identites using the highest priority provider.

+`searchIdentities (searchTerm: string) : Promise<Array<String>>`

+Returns a promise which resolves with the found identities or an empty array.